Streaming television: 1990s

+2000s

 The mid-2000s were the beginning of television programs becoming available via the Internet.
-The video-sharing site YouTube was launched in early 2005, allowing users to share illegally posted television programs.
+In November 2003, Angelos Diamantoulakis launched the streaming television service TVonline, making it the world's first television station to produce and broadcast content exclusively over the internet via web page.
+The online video platform site YouTube was launched in early 2005, allowing users to share illegally posted television programs.
 YouTube co-founder Jawed Karim said the inspiration for YouTube first came from Janet Jackson's role in the 2004 Super Bowl incident, when her breast was exposed during her performance, and later from the 2004 Indian Ocean tsunami.
 Karim could not easily find video clips of either event online, which led to the idea of a video sharing site.
 Apple's iTunes service also began offering select television programs and series in 2005, available for download after direct payment.

+During the mid-2000s, the streaming media was based on UDP, whereas the basis of the majority of the Internet was HTTP and content delivery networks (CDNs).
+In 2007, HTTP-based adaptive streaming was introduced by Move Networks.
+This new technology would be a significant change for the industry.
+One year later the introduction of HTTP-based adaptive streaming, many companies such as Microsoft and Netflix developed their streaming technology.
+In 2009, Apple launched HTTP Live Streaming (HLS).

-A few years later, television networks and other independent services began creating sites where shows and programs could be streamed online.
-Amazon Video began in the United States as Amazon Unbox in 2006, but did not launch worldwide until 2016.
+Television networks and other independent services began creating sites where shows and programs could be streamed online.
+Amazon Prime Video began in the United States as Amazon Unbox in 2006 (but did not launch worldwide until 2016).
 Netflix, a website originally created for DVD rentals and sales, began providing streaming content in 2007.
+The first generation Apple TV was released in 2007.
 In 2008 Hulu, owned by NBC and Fox, was launched, followed by tv.com in 2009, owned by CBS.
-The first generation Apple TV was released in 2007 and in 2008 the first generation Roku streaming device was announced.

 Digital media players also began to become available to the public during this time.
+In 2008, the first generation Roku streaming device was announced.
 These digital media players have continued to be updated and new generations released.

+In 2008, the International Academy of Web Television, headquartered in Los Angeles, formed in order to organize and support television actors, authors, executives, and producers in streaming television and web series.
+The organization also administers the selection of winners for the Streamy Awards.
+In 2009, the Los Angeles Web Series Festival was founded.
+Several other festivals and award shows have been dedicated solely to web content, including the Indie Series Awards and the Vancouver Web Series Festival.